AU-BCE-EE/AU-MHB/2021-0294105_NH3_EFs/readme.md

 Unlike the earlier work (Hafner et al., 2021), emission factors calculated here are based on monthly averages for rainfall.
 There are small differences in air temperature and wind speed as well--see `../weather/readme.md` for details.
 And here, summer was defined as June, July, and August for all emission factors.

+# Manure dry matter and untreated pH
+For cattle and pig manure (kvæg and svin in Danish), these inputs exactly match those given in the earlier work (Hafner et al., 2021).
+For digestate (afgasset in Danish), an updated dry matter (DM) value was used, calculated as the mean of 26 samples consisting of the combination of the 15 samples from Møller and Nielsen (2016) as described in Hafner et al. (2021) and 11 samples recently analyzed at Aarhus University (these 11 are the same samples from Nyord et al. (2021) but with some additonal samples collected later).
+The mean DM value is calculated in the `../manure_composition` directory (see `scripts_digestate` and `output`).
+The mean pH for these 26 samples was identical to the value used in Hafner et al. (2021).

 # Acidification emission factor calculations
 To account for acidification, the ALFAM2 model predicts the effect of manure pH on emission.